stanford-crfm/levanter/docs/Training-On-Your-Data.md

 ### Mixture of Sources

-!!! warning

-    This feature is experimental and may change in the future.

 If you have multiple sources of data (e.g., multiple domains, or distinct subsets of data), you can use the `data` section of your training configuration to specify them:

 ```yaml